 When we refer to these systems, it is about how the franchising organization achieves its goals through daily business activities.

-Successful franchises have a rich system with simple processes.
+Successful franchise businesses have a rich system with simple processes.
 You should see consistency from one unit to the next in terms of marketing, responsiveness, product offerings, and professionalism.

-Can you appreciate how the franchisor, franchisee, and customer are all succeeding?
+Can you appreciate how the franchisor, franchisees, and customers are all succeeding?
 Do you feel you could trust this organization if you were a potential customer or franchisee?

-The success of a franchise is rooted in the systems.
-The franchisor has in place to ensure quality and consistency from each franchisee.
+The success of franchising is rooted in the systems.
+The franchisor has in place to ensure quality and consistency from the franchisees.

 3. A Good Franchise Training Program